etal/cnvkit/doc/plots.rst

 some doubt on the copy number call in that region.
 The dispersion of points around the segmentation line also visually indicates the level of noise or uncertainty.

+To create multiple region-specific plots at once, the regions of interest can be listed in a separate file and passed to the ``scattter`` command with the ``-l``/``--range-list`` option.
+This is equivalent to creating the plots separately with the ``-c`` option and then combining the plots into a single multi-page PDF.

 Loss of heterozygosity (LOH) can be viewed alongside copy number by passing variants as a VCF file with the ``-v`` option.
 Heterozygous SNP allelic